 What are the exact reasons behind why wrinkles form?
 Here’s how to prevent neck wrinkles, forehead wrinkles, and crow’s feet.

 There are many reasons to take your skin care seriously.
 Perhaps you want a clear, glowing complexion for the confidence boost it gives you, or maybe you slather on the SPF to decrease your risk of skin cancer.
-But chances are, one of the main reasons you’ve adopted a K-beauty regimen is because you want your skin to look as youthful as possible.
+But chances are, one of the main reasons you’ve adopted a K-Beauty skin care routine is because you want your skin to look as youthful as possible.

 Dewy, bright skin, and an even-tone are all markers of young-looking skin, but the most obvious marker of youth is a complexion free of fine lines and wrinkles.
 These little lines can appear on our foreheads, at the corners of our eyes and around our mouths for many reasons, but no matter their cause, the right skin care can help delay the appearance of these lines and soften ones that have already shown up.

 Before using skin care to tackle fine lines and wrinkles, it’s important to understand why they show up in the first place.
 Different areas of our face can show signs of age for different reasons, so read on to understand how these lines are formed (and how to keep them at bay!)

 Crow’s feet & fine lines around the eyes

 Crow’s feet are the V-shaped lines that show up at the outer corners of our eyes.
 They tend to be most pronounced when we’re smiling or squinting, as they are “dynamic” wrinkles—made more noticeable with frequent movement and expression in the eye area.